adaptivestone/framework-documentation/docs/06-Controllers/02-routes.md

 ### Middleware

-Middleware - array of middlewares specially for current route
+Middleware - an array of middlewares specially for the current route.

 :::warning

-Route middlewares takes precedence over middlewares into controllers
+Route middlewares take precedence over middlewares in controllers.

 :::